P.O. Box 317

 United States and throughout the world, including Japan, Cyprus, Finland, Iceland,

-Scotland, Australia, France, England, Argentina, Egypt, Poland, Belgium and Mexico.
-One of our dolls
+Scotland, Australia, France, England, Italy, Argentina, Egypt, Poland, Belgium, Dubai, China, and Mexico.
+One of my dolls

-is part of the Smithsonian’s permanent collection.
-Another of our pieces, representing
+is part of the Smithsonian's permanent collection.
+Another of my pieces, representing

 the sun, has been used by the national television show "CBS Sunday Morning" as a background for